 Here’s Why We Love Winter and You Should Too

 Many people think summer is the best time, or even the only time, to visit Cannon Beach.
 Oh, what they are missing.
 Without the summer crowds, winter in Cannon Beach offers a truly authentic Oregon Coast experience that locals cherish.
 If there are crowds, they’re just as likely to be a herd of elk grazing in one of our parks.
 The weather?
-It’s never boring and often the most dramatic and awe inspiring of any time of year with spectacular sun breaks and sunsets that can be surreal, not to mention a roaring ocean that in no way resembles the comparably placid waves of summer.
-Add to that our little village lit up festively for the holidays and some of the lowest room rates of the year and you have the makings of a truly memorable Oregon Coast getaway.
+It’s never boring and often the most dramatic and awe-inspiring of any time of year with spectacular sun breaks and sunsets that can be surreal, not to mention a roaring ocean that in no way resembles the comparably placid waves of summer.
+Add to that some of the lowest room rates of the year and you have the makings of a truly memorable Oregon Coast getaway.
 And, that’s just the beginning.
 Here are our top reasons why winter should be your favorite season in Cannon Beach:

 #1 It’s Not Your Summer Ocean

 The ocean is a completely different character from the one summer visitors experience.
 Even on sunny winter days, the ocean roars with an unmistakable seasonal frenzy, whipped up bypassed or still offshore storms.
 Enormous waves explode against our rocky shoreline leaving drifting sea foam on the beach and swells the size of a two-story house that can be topped with a misty spray of spindrift when winds blow offshore.
 There’s no doubt about it.
 Summer waves are boring compared to Mother Nature’s winter performance.